OpenTTD/website/_posts/2024-02-18-how-its-made.md

 While many people think that the individuals with merge permissions are "the" developers of OpenTTD, this isn't really true at all.
 GitHub provides various statistics for each project, and lists 169 contributors to OpenTTD at the time of writing this.
-And this number is still much too low, as it is for example missing many contributors from before we were on GitHub or our language translators.
+And this number is still much too low, as it is for example missing many contributors from before we were on GitHub, and doesn't count our language translators since their changes are committed by a bot.
-These hundreds of individuals are the real developers of OpenTTD and the people with merge permissions are more like housekeeping or maintenance.
+These hundreds of individuals are the real developers of OpenTTD and the people with commit access are more akin to housekeeping or maintenance.

 When you read something like "Why haven't the devs included X yet?", it is very rarely because someone with merge permissions said "nope", even if the questions is often phrased to imply this.
 It is not included yet because nobody volunteered their time for it.